-The Treaty is managed bilaterally through the Australia-US Defence Trade Working Group (DTWG), which subsumed the functions of the Australia-US Treaty Working Group in 2019.
-The DTWG is comprised of representatives from the Australian Department of Defence and the US Departments of State, Commerce and Defense.
-The DTWG responsibilities with respect to the Treaty include:
+The Treaty is managed bilaterally by a group comprising of representatives from the Australian Department of Defence and the US Departments of State, Commerce and Defense.
+Responsibilities with respect to the Treaty include:

 - provide advice on any matters affecting the operation of the Treaty; - review and provide clear and relevant guidance on the operation of the Treaty; - review and forward any change proposals to the implementing arrangement; and - provide reports on Treaty activities as required.